Shortlisted for the International Booker Prize 2022

-In Heaven, a fourteen-year old boy is subjected to relentless torment for having a lazy eye.
+In Heaven, a fourteen-year-old boy is tormented for having a lazy eye.
 Instead of resisting, he chooses to suffer in silence.
 The only person who understands what he is going through is a female classmate, Kojima, who experiences similar treatment at the hands of her bullies.
 Providing each other with immeasurable consolation at a time in their lives when they need it most, the two young friends grow closer than ever.
 But what, ultimately, is the nature of a friendship when your shared bond is terror?

 Unflinching yet tender, sharply observed, intimate and multi-layered, this simple yet profound novel stands as yet another dazzling testament to Mieko Kawakami’s uncontainable talent.
-There can be little doubt that it has cemented her reputation as one of the most important young authors working to expand the boundaries of contemporary Japanese literature.
+There can be little doubt that it has cemented her reputation as one of the most important young authors at work today.

 Taking two outcast teens as its unhappy protagonists, it is an expertly told, deeply unsettling tale of adolescent violence that will, no doubt, only grow the author's fan base